 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

 Peppers, onions, mushrooms, brown rice, and Feta cheese are all good for the original South Beach Diet Phase two or three.
 Vegetarian Stuffed Peppers with brown rice would be too high in carbs for low-carb diets but the version with cauliflower rice would be a good option and also suitable for Phase one for the South Beach Diet.
-Nutritional information in the recipe is for the brown rice version.
-If you make the version with cauliflower rice the peppers will have only 12.1 net carbs per pepper.
+If you make the version with cauliflower rice the peppers have only 12.1 net carbs per pepper.

 Find More Recipes Like This One: